drseg/swift-fsm/README.md

 #### FSM

-Adding predicates has no effect on the performance of `handleEvent()`, but does affect the performance of `fsm.buildTable { }`.
-By default, the ‘eager’ FSM preserves `handleEvent()` runtime performance by doing significant work ahead of time when creating the transition table, filling in missing transitions for all implied `Predicate` combinations.
+Adding predicates does not affect the performance of `handleEvent()`, but does slow the performance of `fsm.buildTable { }`.
+By default, the ‘eager’ FSM preserves `handleEvent()` runtime performance of O(1) by doing significant work ahead of time when creating the transition table, filling in missing transitions for all implied `Predicate` combinations.

-The performance of `fsm.buildTable { }` is dominated by this ‘filling out’ of the table, assuming any predicates are used at all.
+`fsm.buildTable { }` is dominated by this ‘filling out’ of the table, assuming any predicates are used at all.
 Because all possible combinations of cases of all given predicates have to be calculated and filtered for each transition, performance is O(m^n\*o) where m is the average number of cases per predicate, n is number of`Predicate` types and o is the number of transitions.

 Using three`Predicate` types with 10 cases each in a table with 100 transitions would therefore require 100,000 operations to compile.
 In most real-world use cases, this is unlikely to be a problem.

-Note: there is no performance advantage to using the keyword `matching` in fewer versus more transitions in your transition tables.
-Once the word `matching` is used once, and a `Predicate` instance is passed to `handleEvent()`, the performance implications for the whole table will be as above.
+Note: there is no advantage to using the keyword `matching` less often.
+Once the word `matching` is used, and a `Predicate` instance is passed to `handleEvent()`, the performance implications for the whole table will be the same regardless of how many times it is used.

 #### Lazy FSM

-If your table is particularly large (see overview above), Swift FSM provides a more performance-balanced alternative for such cases in the form of the `.lazy` argument to `FSM.init`.

-Passing the `.lazy` argument to `FSM<State, Event>(type: .lazy)` does away with the look-ahead combinatorics algorithm described above.
-The result is smaller tables internally, and faster table compile time.
-The cost is at the call to `handleEvent()` where multiple lookup operations are now needed to find the correct transition.
+If your table is particularly large (see overview above), Swift FSM provides a more balanced alternative.
+Passing the `.lazy` argument to `FSM<State, Event>(type: .lazy)` does away with the look-ahead algorithm, resulting in smaller tables internally and faster table compile time.
+The cost is multiple table lookup operations at each call to `handleEvent()`.

-Performance of `handleEvent()` decreases from O(1) to O(n!), where `n` is the number of `Predicate` types used *regardless of the number of cases*.
-Inversely, performance of `buildTable { }` increases from O(m^n\*o) to O(n), where n is now the number of transitions.
+Performance of `handleEvent()` decreases from O(1) to O(n!), where `n` is the number of `Predicate` _types_ used regardless of the number of cases.
+Conversely, performance of `buildTable { }` increases from O(m^n\*o) to O(n), where `n` is the number of transitions.

 Using three `Predicate` types with 10 cases each in a table with 100 transitions would now require 100 operations to compile (down from 100,000 for `.eager`).
 Each call to `handleEvent()` would need to perform between 1 and `3! + 1` or 7 operations (up from 1 for `.eager`).
 Using more than three `Predicate` types in this case is therefore not advisable as performance decreases factorially.

-Overall `LazyFSM` saves a lot more operations than it costs, but that cost is paid at runtime for each transition, rather than as a one-off cost at compile time.
-In most cases, `.eager` is likely to be the preferred solution, with `.lazy` reserved for especially large numbers of transitions and/or `Predicate` cases.
+In most cases, `.eager` is the preferred solution, with `.lazy` reserved for especially large numbers of transitions and/or `Predicate` cases.

 If no predicates are used, both implementations are identical.

 ## Troubleshooting

-Though Swift FSM runtime errors contain verbose descriptions of the problem, nothing can be done to help with disambiguating compile time errors.
+Though Swift FSM runtime errors contain verbose descriptions of the problem, little can be done to help with disambiguating compiler errors.

-First, familiarity with how `@resultBuilder` works, and the kinds of compile time errors it tends to generate will be very helpful in understanding the errors you may encounter.
-Almost all Swift FSM-specific compile time errors will be produced by unrecognised arguments to the aforementioned `@resultBuilder`, and unrecognised arguments to the `|` operator overloaded by Swift FSM.
+Familiarity with how `@resultBuilder` works, and the kinds of compile time errors it tends to generate will be helpful in understanding any errors you may encounter.
+Almost all Swift FSM-specific compile time errors will be produced by unrecognised arguments to the aforementioned `@resultBuilder`, and unrecognised arguments to the heavily overloaded `|` operator.

 To help, here is a brief list of common errors you are likely to encounter if you try to build something that Swift FSM disallows at compile time: